CollaboraOnline/online/wasm/README.no-container.md

 ### Served from a COOL instance

-Once the build is done, copy the browser/dist to a safe locataion.
+Once the build is done, copy the full (source and) build directory to a safe locataion.
-E.g. cp -a browser/dist dist_wasm
+E.g. cp -a . ../wasm
-Next, re-configure Online and rebuild with normal config/settings (i.e. without WASM).
+Next, re-configure Online and rebuild with normal config/settings (i.e. without WASM) plus --enable-wasm-fallback=... specifying an absolute path to the above WASM build directory.

-You will need to set "Enable WASM support" to true in coolwsd.xml.in, and you may need to increase MaxFileSizeToCacheInBytes in wsd/FileServer.cpp to avoid
+You may need to increase
+MaxFileSizeToCacheInBytes in wsd/FileServer.cpp to avoid
 ```
 [ coolwsd ] ERR  Failed to read file [.../browser/dist/wasm/online.wasm] or is too large to cache and serve| wsd/FileServer.cpp:1285